 This group includes all travel that is primarily foot-powered, including walkers, joggers, runners, and skaters.
 Pedestrians are typically looking for facilities that provide connections to destinations for utilitarian trips or for longer continuous facilities for exercise-related trips.
-Key facilities for pedestrians include travel-ways with a smooth travel surface and infrastructure to enhance safety utilization at roadway crossings.
+Key facilities for pedestrians include travel-ways with a smooth travel surface and infrastructure to that helps enhance safety utilizationsafety at roadway crossings.
 The City also must provide adequate access and opportunities for individuals with disabilities to use the non-motorized bikeways and trails system facilities.